digitalcomtech/syrus4-sdk-nodejs/README.md

 <a name="new_module_Temperature..TemperatureUpdate_new"></a>

 #### new TemperatureUpdate()
-Event published by the sdk composed of of multiple TemperatureEvents authorized object contains events from whitelisted ibuttons
+Event published by the sdk composed of multiple TemperatureEvents authorized object contains events from whitelisted ibuttons

 <a name="module_Temperature..getTemperatures"></a>